 Write a review of Carrier

-Carrier makes residential, commercial and industrial boilers, central air conditioners, gas and oil furnaces, heat pumps and more.
+Carrier makes residential, commercial and industrial boilers, central air conditioners, gas and oil furnaces, air source and geothermal heat pumps and more.
 The company also sells a line of furnace filters.

 Carrier, headquartered in Farmington, CT, owns International Comfort Products and Bryant Heating and Cooling and is itself owned by United Technologies Corporation (UTC).
-In its 2012 Annual Report, UTC notes that its Climate, Controls & Security segment, of which Carrier is one part, earned sales of more than $17 billion.
-Although the adjusted sales for the segment were down compared to the year prior, UTC notes that Carrier continued to see growth in the Americas in 2012.
+In 2017, UTC reported revenue of $59.8 billion.

-The Infinity 96 gas furnace is Carrier's premier, 90 percent AFUE model.
+The Infinity 98 gas furnace is Carrier's premier, 98.5 percent AFUE model.
 The premier 80% AFUE furnace is the Infinity 80.
 Carrier's Infinity line of air conditioners is able to achieve a SEER rating of up to 21, although the company offers a full range of units.
 The manufacturer also offers a full range of boilers within its Performance and Comfort series.
-Four series of heat pumps also are offered with the goal of providing a range of options from the economically efficient to the most energy efficient.
+A line of heat pumps and geothermal heat pumps also are offered with the goal of providing a range of options from the economically efficient to the most energy efficient.

 Carrier expresses a commitment to the environment through a number of initiatives.
 The manufacturer was a finalist for an Environment Award in the 2009 Freight Industry Awards.
 It is also on track with a new set of goals for environmental friendliness, including a shift to the use of post-consumer recycled paper at all of its facilities.
 In 2007, Carrier received a "Best of the Best" award from the Environmental Protection Agency for its efforts in preventing damage to the Earth's ozone layer.
 The company was a founding member of the U.S. Green Building Council.